 March 11, 2017

-Yet, while I sped to Indianapolis to get closer to Ashley and Isabelle our circle of friends exploded.
+While I sped to Indianapolis to get closer to Ashley and Isabelle, our circle of friends exploded.
 Social media has the amazing ability to electrify certain words.
 “Childhood Cancer” and “Leukemia” are some of those words.
 So our story and our family within hours had the attention and prayers of thousands.

 Social Media and Escapism

-You know in a day I found myself washed in a waterfall of encouraging comments.
-Any time of day and night I would find dozens of new notifications.
-Everyone encouraged Ashley and I to focus 100% on taking care of us and Isabelle.
+You know in ￼one day I found myself washed in a waterfall of encouraging comments.
+Any time of day and night, I would see dozens of new notifications.
+Everyone encouraged Ashley and me to focus 100% on taking care of Isabelle and us.
 It felt great!